model-checking/kani-vscode-extension/README.md

 ## Troubleshooting

 1. If verification seems to be taking too much time, stop the verification using the stop button on the testing panel.
 2. Some times it the output seems unexpected, it might because an old result is cached in.
-It helps to run `cargo clean` and re-running the proof.
+It helps to run `cargo clean` and re-running the harness.
 3. If the screen seems frozen, or inactive, try reloading the vscode window.

 ## Security